qt/qtqa/scripts/gerrit/cherry-pick_automation/README.md

        pick from the original relation chain.
 4. Upon successful creation of the cherry-pick, the bot will either:
-    1. Add reviewers and alert the original owner that the change has merge conflicts.
+    1. Add reviewers and alert the original owner that the change has conflicts.
     2. Automatically approve and stage the change if gerrit did not report any git conflicts.
 Changes in a relation chain will be staged together whenever possible.
-    -  **Note**: If the cherry-pick was created from a change that was part of a relation chain, but the cherry-pick was picked onto the target branch head without merge conflicts, it will be staged automatically.
+    -  **Note**: If the cherry-pick was created from a change that was part of a relation chain, but the cherry-pick was picked onto the target branch head without conflicts, it will be staged automatically.
        In this case, the change will not be reparented, even if a pick correlating to the original change's parent is created on the target branch.
-This is acceptable, since the cherry pick had no merge conflicts and should not have any direct dependencies on any other changes.
+This is acceptable, since the cherry pick had no conflicts and should not have any direct dependencies on any other changes.